 The ‘participated’ video: a professional field of video applied to social work with the active participation of those who live or suffer that context.

-The next RUFA Talk will feature Manfredi Marchetti, head of a film production company engaged in the production of social and experimental documentaries.
+The RUFA Talk featured Manfredi Marchetti, head of a film production company engaged in the production of social and experimental documentaries.

-The event is open to all RUFA students and will take place on Wednesday 22 March from 10 a.m. in Aula Magna, via Taro 14.
-To register log in to the RUFA Career System with your credentials, select Workshop & Talks from the menu, and click on the event: “Il video partecipato”.
+Talks are open to all RUFA students and take place in Aula Magna, via Taro 14.
+To register log in to the RUFA Career System with your credentials, select Workshop & Talks from the menu, and click on the event title.

-The Talk will take place through the viewing of different materials and audiovisual products produced through the technique of video participation, sharing with the students direct experiences and different methodologies developed and tested in community contexts with total hardship and institutions such as juvenile prisons, Rom camps, suburbs with high social hardship, and unaccompanied minor immigrants to create a constructive and participatory debate among the students, on the emotions and reflections that may emerge.
+The Talk consisted in the viewing of different materials and audiovisual products produced through the technique of video participation, sharing with the students direct experiences and different methodologies developed and tested in community contexts with total hardship and institutions such as juvenile prisons, Rom camps, suburbs with high social hardship, and unaccompanied minor immigrants to create a constructive and participatory debate among the students.

 The aim is to develop a participatory workshop through the audiovisual medium where participants are actively involved in the realisation of a process, where they freely experiment with film technique and language to tell and analyse their own social context and re-elaborate their own experience.